rogalski/pygda-pylint-talk/SLIDES.md

 ### Custom inference tips
 - _quasi_ node transform - it sets internal attribute on AST node
-- this attribute is later on used for inferring actual values
+- this attribute is later used for inferring actual values

 ```python
 def inference_tip(infer_function):